Logo

 Many other officials who were not willing to follow Wang Mang were victimized in this purge.

-In 5 AD, Wang Mang revived an ancient ceremony intended for those who had made great contributions to the state, and had himself given the nine bestowments.
+In 5 CE, Wang Mang revived an ancient ceremony intended for those who had made great contributions to the state and had himself given the nine bestowments.

-Wang Mang disliked that they were all adults as he wanted a child whom he could control.
+Wang Mang disliked the fact that they were all adults as he wanted a child whom he could control.

 Wang Mang gave Ying the epithet Ruzi, the same epithet that King Cheng of Zhou had when he was in his minority and under the regency of the Duke of Zhou.

-Early in his reign, Emperor Wang Mang self-confidently sought to implement his ideals of restoring the legendary golden age of the early Zhou dynasty.
+Early in his reign, Emperor Wang Mang confidently sought to implement his ideals of restoring the legendary golden age of the early Zhou dynasty as theorised in the Book of Rites.

 Wang Mang continued the regime of modifying geographical names to fit with ancient names.

-In 9 AD, Wang Mang made his wife, Lady Wang, empress.
+In 9 CE, Wang Mang promoted his wife Lady Wang to the position of empress.

 Wang Mang selected many Confucian scholars to serve as advisors for Crown Prince Lin.